owlchester/kanka-docs/docs/features/properties.md

 The same syntax can also be used in a standard property to create a dropdown of preset options when live-editing a property in a [character sheet](/plugins/character-sheets) or in the entry's properties page, for example with `[range:London,Berlin,Zürich]`.
 However, the full properties form will still show them as text fields and accept any value.

 When creating or editing an [property set](/entries/property-semplates), you can set random properties.
 This can either be a random value between two numbers separated by `-`, or a random value from a list of values separated by `,`.
-The value for the property is determined when the template is applied to an entry, or when an entry is saved.
+The value for the property is determined when the set is applied to an entry, or when an entry is saved.

 For example, if you want a number between 1 and 100, use `1-100`.
 If you want a value from a list of options, use `London, Berlin, Rome, Zürich`.